 Satisfy your noodle cravings with a warm bowl of curry udon soup.
 Bursting with flavor and full of slurp-worthy noodles, it can be on your table in about 30 minutes.

 I first tried curry udon soup at one of our favorite sushi restaurants.
 It was amazing…warm, thick, loaded with noodles, and so satisfying!
 My mind instantly started trying to figure out how I could recreate this soup at home.
 I knew there were three basic ingredients; udon noodles, curry, and chicken.
 So that is where I started, and I built the recipe from there.

 One of the keys to this recipe is curry.
 This is not powdered curry or Indian curry that you would buy in the spice section of your grocery store.
-The curry used in this dish is Japanese curry and it is quite different from the powdered.
-Japanese curry often has a thick gravy-like texture and the flavor is sweeter than the Indian variety and is umami-rich, (a taste often described as a meaty, broth-like, or savory).
+The curry used in this dish is Japanese curry, and it is quite different from the powdered curry.
+Japanese curry often has a thick gravy-like texture.
+The flavor is sweeter than the Indian variety and is umami-rich (a taste often described as meaty, broth-like, or savory).
 You can find Japanese curry in the Asian aisle of the grocery store.
 It’s usually sold in large square blocks that you will dissolve in your dish.

-I chose to use chicken for this soup, that’s is how I first had it, so it’s how I recreated the dish.
-But I have also seen curry udon with thin cut beef , with pork and with no meat at all.
+I chose to use chicken for this soup.
+That’s is how I first had it, so it’s how I recreated the dish.
+But I have also seen curry udon with thin-cut beef, pork, and no meat at all.
 So don’t be afraid to mix it up and try different meats.

 Curry Udon Soup

 - 1 onion, sliced